How Much Chlorine to Add to a Hot Tub for the First Time?

 • Measure the shock and carefully add it according to the directions.
 I always dissolve in a bucket of water first.

-Now you can let the hot tub rest uncovered for about 30 minutes.
-Test the water before using the tub and if you are not going to use the tub soon, cover it up to keep that newly shocked water nice and clean.
+You can let the hot tub rest uncovered for about 30 minutes.
+Test the water before using the tub and if you are not going to use it soon, cover it up to keep that newly shocked water nice and clean.

 How often should you shock your hot tub?